tmlmt/cooklang-parser/README.md

 ## Future plans

-I plan to further develop features depending on the needs I will encounter in using this library in a practical application.
-The main item on the todo list is to improve the documentation with detailed explanation of the extensions, as well as examples.
+I plan to further develop features depending on the needs or bugs I will encounter in using this library in a practical application.

 ## Test coverage

 This project includes a test setup aimed at eventually ensuring reliable parsing/scaling of as many recipe use cases as possible.

 You can run the tests yourself by cloning the repository and running `pnpm test`.
 To see the coverage report, run `pnpm test:coverage`.

+## Contributing

 If you find any issue with your own examples of recipes, feel free to open an Issue and if you want to help fix it, to submit a Pull Request.